Web tracking: Controversy

 Web browsing is linked to a user's personal information.
 Location, interests, purchases, and more can be revealed just by what page a user visits.
 This allows them to draw conclusions about a user, and analyze patterns of activity.
 Use of web tracking can be controversial when applied in the context of a private individual; and to varying degrees is subject to legislation such as the EU's eCommerce Directive and the UK's Data Protection Act.
 When it is done without the knowledge of a user, it may be considered a breach of browser security.

 Justification

 In a business-to-business context, understanding a visitor's behavior in order to identify buying intentions is seen by many commercial organizations as an effective way to target marketing activities.
 Visiting companies can be approached, both online and offline, with marketing and sales propositions which are relevant to their current requirements.
 From the point of view of a sales organization, engaging with a potential customer when they are actively looking to buy can produce savings in otherwise wasted marketing funds.

 Prevention

-The most advanced protection tools are or include Firefox's tracking protection and the browser addons uBlock Origin and Privacy Badger.
+The most advanced protection tools are or include Firefox's tracking protection and the browser add-ons uBlock Origin and Privacy Badger.

-Moreover, they may include the browser addon NoScript, the use of an alternative search engine like DuckDuckGo and the use of a VPN.
-However, VPNs cost money and as of 2023 NoScript may "make general web browsing a pain".
+Moreover, they may include the browser add-on NoScript, the use of an alternative search engine like DuckDuckGo and the use of a VPN.